Tail-GAN: Learning to Simulate Tail Risk Scenarios: Numerical experiments with synthetic data

-To illustrate the generalization capabilities of {\TGAN}, we compare it with a supervised learning benchmark using the same loss function.
-Given the optimization problem \eqref{eq:generator_supervised}-\eqref{eq:distriminator_constrain}, one natural idea is to construct a simulator (or a generator) using empirical VaR and ES values in the evaluation.
+\paragraph{Comparison with supervised learning} To illustrate the generalization capabilities of {\TGAN}, we compare it with a supervised learning benchmark using the same loss function.

+Given the optimization problem \eqref{eq:generator_supervised}-\eqref{eq:distriminator_constrain}, a natural idea is to evaluate the generator using empirical VaR and ES estimates from the output scenarios.
 To this end, we consider the following optimization